-- Students must attend at least half-time (3 graduate credit hours) to receive work study, or student loans.
-Full-time status (6 or more graduate credit hours) enrollment is required to receive a research assistance position. - The Free Application for Federal Student Aid (FAFSA) must be repeated for each academic year at Southwest.
+- Students must attend at least half-time (3 graduate credit hours) to receive work study, or student loans. - The Free Application for Federal Student Aid (FAFSA) must be repeated for each academic year at Southwest.
 The University reserves the right to adjust any aid if there is a change in the need, academic, or financial status of the recipient. - Students awarded a Student Hourly or Work Study Position will be required to find an on-campus work assignment from an approved list.
 Students awarded are required to submit time sheets on a regular basis to the Personnel Office.
 These students are subject to a periodic evaluation process and may be terminated as a result of their evaluation.
 Termination from a work assignment may prohibit future awards of work study positions.
 Termination procedures may be appealed to the Director of Financial Aid, whose decision is final.